Arizona First Time Home Buyer’s GuideEddie Knoell2019-03-14T09:43:00-07:00

 All these question’s answers will lay the ground work for both the size of home you will look for and in which area you will look.
 Too often people buy a house too small in a poor neighborhood, just to own a home, when renting for an extra year will let you buy a bigger home in a better area.

 You will need to get your financial house in order first.
 If your credit score is under 620, many lenders in today’s tight lending atmosphere may not even consider you for a mortgage.
 Start working on raising your credit score by making regular payments on credit lines or loans and review your credit history for any mistakes.

 Using an online mortgage calculator can help you ascertain the size of mortgage you can afford in relation to your income.
 Remember to keep your total costs of the mortgage less than 45% Loan-to-Value ratio as that is the maximum that lenders will offer for a mortgage.
 If you have other debt, tied up in credit cards, home equity lines of credit or loans, these will subtract from the total value of a mortgage you will be eligible for.
 It may be smart to pay off these debt instruments before applying for a mortgage.

-If you qualify for a Federal Housing Administration (FHA) insured loan it enables you to qualify for a mortgage with most lenders with only a 3.5% down payment.
 For eligible veterans and active duty military, you definitely want to look at the 0% down VA Loan.
 The VA is the best program available.